 Accepting Payments in Different Ways Creates New Possibilities

 The “brick and click” business model has proven to be a winning solution for the retail sector even before the pandemic, but adding digital channels to your brick-and-mortar store is now a must amidst the latest events.
 Making your products and services available online is a massive leap in the right direction – both in terms of emergency preparedness and business growth.
 Whether you need a whole new e-commerce gateway setup or a super-simple, plug-and-play online store to launch right away, think about providing the option of delivering your products and services to your customers.
 If you are a restaurant owner, we can help you set up your own mobile-device-friendly online restaurant with complete ordering capabilities, along with delivery and pickup options, so you can resume your kitchen operation independently; eliminating the need to offer your menu items through popular ordering systems that take large commissions.
 There are no commissions for this solution.
 For payment upon delivery, you can equip your staff with on-the-go reliable wireless devices that can accept contactless payments.
 And if you work remotely and provide your products and services remotely, you can also accept payments in a remote fashion.
 Mail Order Telephone Order (MOTO) payment capabilities, allow you to accept payments from your customers using any computer or mobile device, any time.
 What’s great about this option is that you do not require your own website.
-A virtual terminal is ideal for these types of transactions.
+An online payment solution like the virtual terminal is ideal for these types of transactions.

 Offering a variety of payment processing products and services ourselves has helped us navigate this crisis better, and enabled us to pass on the opportunity to continue to serve your own customers during this time.
 We have also learned a great deal from our clients and are able to suggest some best practices.
 For example, our clients who carried Clover Flex devices in their stores are now using them to accept payments upon delivery.
 At the same time, they can also log in to its cloud-based capability and accept payments virtually.
 This is another great option for MOTO transactions, with added versatility.